runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 #### Active (min) workers

 Sets the minimum number of workers that remain running at all times.

-- **Default**: 0 (scales to zero when idle)

 Setting this at one or higher eliminates cold start delays for faster response times.
 Active workers incur charges immediately, but receive up to 30% discount from regular pricing.

+Default: 0

 #### Max workers

 The maximum number of concurrent workers your endpoint can scale to.

-- **Default**: 3
+Default: 3

 :::tip